Wait for the Lord;

 I admit, that if my patience is the measure of how much I trust God, then my level of trust has been an utter shame.
 I have sensed my biological clock ticking, and most of my younger cousins and friends have since been married, have good jobs, and even have started having children.
 Part of me really wants a husband and a family.
 In recent years I have been dabbling with the whole online dating thing, and I had very much hoped that technology would instantly provide me with what I want.

 Do I think God can use online dating as a means to bring me to the right man?
-Yes, of course he can if He wants.
+Yes, He can if He wants.
 In fact, I have heard of many success stories.
 Was that my initial thoughts though when I signed up for it?
 Did I innocently sign up with plans to patiently let God guide me through thousands of profiles?
 Of course not.
 I wanted to take things into my own hands.
-I wanted to speed things along a bit, and control the lonely situation of my love life.
+I wanted to speed things along a bit and control the lonely situation of my love life.

 The connections I made were never successful in the sense that I found lasting companionship, and really dating the wrong guys only made me feel lonelier.
 In fact, there were a few times in my life when I even considered settling on an individual that I sensed wasn’t totally right for me, mainly because I was worried that time was running out on me.
 Wouldn’t you know it, entertaining the idea of settling just ended up wasting more time!